Protecting businesses and responding to cyber attacks

 Secure your organisation from criminals and avoid irreparable, costly breaches.

-CYFOR supports an organisation’s cyber security strategy.
-This is achieved by establishing risks and ensuring protocols are put in place to improve practices, while raising awareness of cyber security.
+We support an organisation’s cyber security posture by identifying risks and establishing protocols to improve practices, while raising awareness of evolving cyber threats.

-With cyber-crime on the rise and the new GDPR around the corner, it has never been more critical to secure your organisation from data threats.
+With the rising threat of cyber-crime, and the introduction of the new GDPR legislations, it has never been more critical to secure your organisation from data threats.

 The GDPR applies to any company worldwide that process personal data of EU citizens, making it the first global protection law.
 Previously unaffected IT systems will now have to ensure they comply with the new regulations.
 It will also introduce a data breach notification requirement, meaning in the event of a breach you must notify the local data protection authority within 72 hours.
 Depending on the scale and circumstances of a data breach (such as a failure to comply with regulations), an organisation can incur extensive fines of up to £17,500,000 or 4% of annual turnover.